France is full of amazing landmarks, monuments, and museums. And now that the worst of the pandemic is behind us you can finally visit them!

 In French, it’s actually really simple: monument is the French word for both “monument” and “landmark”.

-A tip for watching virtual visits and drone videos
+A tip for virtual visits and drone videos of French monuments

 One more thing before we get started.
 Many virtual visits and videos come with their own soundtrack.
 In some cases, as with the 360° view of the inside of Notre-Dame de la Garde (#6 on our list), this can add to the experience, although it might be a bit loud.